Ikeen/heidi/README.md

 * sending data via GSM cause Arduino to crash: Try another orientation of GSM-antenna.
 Sometimes a piece of copper acts like a receiving antenna, what may have an impact on the Arduino board.
 * sending / getting data via GSM is unreliable: Check power connection to battery, MOSFET, DC-DC-Converter - they should be strong.
 In my case I soldered wires directly to IC-pins.
 * serial communication between components produces strange characters: internally pullup RX-wire with "pinMode(_RXD, INPUT_PULLUP);".
-The HardwareSerial library seems to not do that.
+The HardwareSerial library seems not to do that.
 Most time it works without dedicated pullup - sometimes it doesn't.

+##News

+* the fixing via belt clip turned out to be not reliable.
+We went back to the first intended fixing by screwing the hard plastic parts directly to a belt.
+Descrition and pictures coming soon.